TheOfficialPeter/Syntex/README.md

 # Syntex

-Welcome to the official **Syntex** repository.
-Syntex is an open source Data Anaylitics Platform focused on providing database insights.
+Welcome to the official **Syntex** repository. an Open source Database Administration and Analytics Panel.